rails/rails/guides/source/testing.md

 * [`Rails::Generators::TestCase`](https://api.rubyonrails.org/classes/Rails/Generators/TestCase.html)

-Each of these classes include `Minitest::Assertions`, allowing us to use all of the basic assertions in our tests.
+Each of these classes include `Minitest::Assertions`, allowing us to use all of the basic assertions in your tests.

-NOTE: For more information on `Minitest`, refer to its [documentation](http://docs.seattlerb.org/minitest).
+NOTE: For more information on `minitest`, refer to the [documentation](http://docs.seattlerb.org/minitest).

 ### Transactions

-By default, Rails automatically wraps tests in a database transaction that is rolled back after they finish.
+By default, Rails automatically wraps tests in a database transaction that is rolled back once completed.
 This makes tests independent of each other and means that changes to the database are only visible within a single test.

 ```ruby